Frequently Asked Questions

 5: My racks have a linear code printed on the side, but no orientation barcode underneath, can I still get the rack code in my results?

-Yes you can, but you’ll need to order our Linear Barcode Reader Accessory, the ZTS-1DR2.
-This plugs into the same computer as the main reader and contains a camera specially optimised for reading the linear barcode from the short end of your rack.
+Yes you can, but you’ll need to order our Linear Barcode Reader Accessory, the Cyclops This plugs into the rear of the Mirage or same computer as the Express or Cube reader and contains a laser scanner specially optimised for reading the linear barcode from the short end of your rack.
 If, for some reason, the code is only on the long side of the rack, we can make a special bracket to hold the unit so you can read that too.
 If the device is connected and selected as Active in the DP5 software, the rack barcode will appear at the head of your tabulated data for each set of barcoded tubes that are read.
-Using the Ziath Linear Reader.
+If you have the older Datapaq software rather than DP5, then you will need our ZTS-1DR2 linear reader attachment which works in the same way as the new Cyclops.

 6: My racks have a 2D Datamatrix code on the side, can this be read by the ZTS-1DR2?